 As a result, a core four session programme of suitable activities was designed and trialed.
 We deconstructed the bread making process into ‘bite size’ portions.
 Additionally, a strong emphasis on the therapeutic benefits of bread making tasks and the conversation that flows around bread is a major feature of the project.
 The project report recorded the project design and impact.

 Then, in 2018, L4A secured a further £50,000 from the National Lottery’s People’s Project to deliver extended activity.
-This larger project has included community involvement.
-This aspect of the project has been about bringing communities together and creating a legacy in the form of project training.
-The aim is to ensure Baking a Difference activity continues beyond the funding period.
-The project is now in the closing stages, with ‘how to’ videos for YouTube and a report being finalised.
+This larger project included community involvement.
+This aspect of the project was about bringing communities together and creating a legacy in the form of project training.
+The aim was to ensure Baking a Difference activity continued beyond the funding period and to reach carers and others beyond Leicester’s boundaries.
+Professionally produced ‘how to’ videos for YouTube were a major part of this and have proved their worth – being used by other community workers and Bread Angels starting to deliver sessions with people in their communities.

 Photo credits: Anita Barrand, L4A and Lumiere Photography